emdroid/emdroid.github.io/_posts/2020-08-25-project-ares-part-4-ubuntu-on-zfs-encrypted-root.md

 ```

 **e) Repartition the primary disk**:
-- will be using the "`sgdisk`" command
+- will be using the `"sgdisk"` command
 - this presumes the disks will use mirroring at the end
 - see note about the swap partition at the end